September 14, 2021

 - Mr Leigh Hubbard: Director, Engagement (Industry Settings); COVID-19 Community Engagement & Testing Command, Victorian Department of Health and Human Services (DHHS).
 Leigh was also Secretary of the Victorian Trades Hall Council from 1995 - 2005.

-One of the questions asked was whether employers would have the right to make vaccinations mandatory. both the Commonwealth nor the State governments have made it clear that the vaccination is voluntary.
-On Friday last week, Safe Work Australia updated its vaccination advice to warn that the vast majority of employers will not have a WHS right or obligation to require employees to be vaccinated against COVID-19, while most workers will not be entitled to refuse to work because a colleague has not been inoculated.
+One of the questions asked was whether employers would have the right to make vaccinations mandatory. both the Commonwealth nor the State governments have made it clear that in most cases the vaccination is currently voluntary.
+Safe Work Australia updated its vaccination advice to warn that the vast majority of employers will not have a WHS right or obligation to require employees to be vaccinated against COVID-19, while most workers will not be entitled to refuse to work because a colleague has not been inoculated.

 A reminder though: Australian Council of Trade Unions assistant secretary Liam O'Brien welcomed the start of the program, but reminded workplace stakeholders that it "will not happen overnight".
 He said, "It is essential that all workers – especially those in high-risk industries – continue to be kept safe in their workplaces by the social distancing and other procedures which have saved so many lives over the last year."
 Read more: ACTU media release

 There is a page on the DHHS site with a lot of information on the vaccines and Victoria's rollout program: COVID-19 vaccines.
 The page has information about the different vaccines, who will get vaccinated first, and a COVID-19 'Information hub' page.
 There are also links to Commonwealth information.

 The government has also developed translated content about vaccine rollout.
 This includes information on: